cidacslab/AESOP-Data-Documentation/docs/source/health.rst

 Primary Healthcare Encounters (PHCE) have been used in many countries as early warning and sentinel surveillance of disease outbreaks.

-Data on primary healthcare encounters (PHCE) for Brazil were extracted from the national information system for primary healthcare (SISAB) maintained by the Ministry of  Health (MoH).
+Data of PHCE for Brazil were extracted from the national information system for primary healthcare (SISAB) maintained by the Ministry of  Health (MoH).
 SISAB is a decentralized system; every Brazilian city runs a local version of it, sending monthly automated reports to the MoH.
 Since 2016, its use has become mandatory for receiving federal funds for PHC.
 As of today, 12 million PHCE are being reported monthly.

 Reporting to SISAB requires classifying the Reason for Encounter (REF) using the International Classification of Disease 10th edition (ICD-10) or the International Classification of Primary Care (ICPC-2).